Reviews, Best Prices, Comparisons, Expert Buying Guides

 What is Bridge Mode?

-Bridge mode is a networking configuration in which a device, such as the Linksys Velop, operates as an extension of an existing network infrastructure rather than as a standalone router.
-In bridge mode, the Velop nodes function as access points, providing Wi-Fi coverage and connectivity while allowing the existing router to handle network management and routing functions.
+Bridge mode is a different kind of network arrangement in which a device like the Linksys Velop acts as an addition to the existing network rather than being a separate router.
+The Velop nodes in bridge mode become access points allowing the existing router to do the network management and routing functions for them.

 Benefits of Bridge Mode

-• Seamless Integration: Bridge mode allows the Velop mesh Wi-Fi system to seamlessly integrate with an existing network infrastructure, extending Wi-Fi coverage without creating conflicts or duplicating network services.
+Seamless Integration: The use of bridge mode creates a situation where the Velop mesh Wi-Fi system integrates seamlessly into an already existing network infrastructure which not only extends the Wi-Fi coverage but also does it without creating conflicts or duplicating network services.

 Setup Process